ChickenMst/Modules/README.md

 # Modules
-framework for stormworks addons. it was made to hopefully make making addons easier.
+framework for stormworks addons. it was made to hopefully make addons easier.